Skip to content

 Note: If your Application Load Balancer isn't an origin, update your distribution, and then set the Application Load Balancer as an origin.

 Important: The Header name and Value act as secure credentials, such as a username and password.
-Copy these values to a text file to use later in this procedure.
+Note the values for use later in this procedure.

 Create a rule in your web ACL to block requests without the header